-The following steps must be followed to determine the amount of carbon in harvested wood if the biomass model does not provide metric tons carbon in the bole, without bark.
-If it does, skip to step C.2.
+The following steps must be followed to determine the amount of carbon in harvested wood:

 - 1. Determine the amount of wood harvested (actual or baseline) that will be delivered to mills, by volume (cubic feet) or by green weight (lbs.), and by species for the current year (y).
 In all cases, harvested wood volumes and/or weights must exclude bark. - a.
 Baseline harvested wood volumes and species are derived from modeling a baseline harvesting scenario, following the requirements in Section 6. - b.
 Actual harvested wood volumes and species must be based on verified thirdparty scaling reports, where available.
-Where not available, documentation must be provided to support the quantity of wood volume harvested. - 2.
-If a volume measurement is used, multiply the cubic foot volume by the appropriate wood density factor by species, depending on the project location.
-Use Smith et al. (2006) in Table C.1 (for projects located in the Pacific NorthSouthwest) (examples in Table C.1) or from the USFS Wood Handbook for projects located in (other regions).9 Both references are provided on the Forest Offset Protocol Resources section of ARB's website.
+Where not available, documentation must be provided to support the quantity of wood volume harvested. - If a volume measurement is used, multiply the cubic foot volume by the appropriate wood density factor by species, depending on the project location.
+Use Smith et al 2006 in Table C.1 (for projects located in the Pacific NorthSouthwest) (examples in Table C.1) or from the USFS Wood Handbook for projects located in (other regions).
+Both references are provided on the Forest Offset Protocol Resources section of ARB's website.
 This results in pounds of biomass with zero moisture content. - 3.
 If a weight measurement is used, subtract the water weight based on the moisture content of the wood.
 This results in pounds of biomass with zero moisture content. - 4.
 Sum the dry weights for each harvested species to get a total dry weight for all harvested wood. - 54.
 Multiply the dry weight this total values by 0.5 pounds of carbon/pound of wood to compute the total carbon weight.

-9 The Wood Handbook (USFS, 2010) contains specific gravities for tree species in other regions.
-Multiply the specific gravity by the density of water (62.43 lbs/ft3) to get wood density.
+&lt;sup>9 The Wood Handbook (USFS, 2010) contains specific gravities for tree species in other regions.
+Multiply the specific gravity by the density of water (62.43 lbs/ft) to get wood density.